 - Realistic renderings of the custom LEGO models for your communication media

 LEGO Car Factory, a fully automatic model of a manufacturing process

 This LEGO Car Factory model is composed by three modules, and can assemble LEGO cars with selectable body and roof among three colors, thus creating 9 possible combinations.
-This industrial manufacturing model is controlled by a single controller, to which the LEGO MINDSTORMS servomotors, R/C servos, and GROVE sensors are attached.
+This Industrial Plant Manufacturing Model is controlled by a single controller, to which the LEGO MINDSTORMS servomotors, R/C servos, and GROVE sensors are attached.
 Newer versions of the factory use a distributed control, with a custom electronic board for each module.
 The model can communicates to your HMI (human-machine interface), Product Data Management (PDM) software , Product Life-cycle Management (PLM) software , Enterprise Resource Planning (ERP) software using a simple yet robust protocol.
 This LEGO prototype is ideal to generate data for an Industry 4.0 application.

 Building LEGO cars in pipeline

 Pipelining is a natural concept in everyday life, for example in an assembly line like this.
 Consider the assembly of a car: in the first module, the robot arm picks and places one of the chassis on the conveyor, then the body is installed and finally the roof.
 A car on the assembly line can have only one of the three steps done at once:

 - chassis placement

 After the car has its chassis placed on the conveyor, it moves on to the next module to get its roof installed, leaving the chassis module available for the next car.
 The first car then moves on to roof installation module, the second car to body installation, and a third car begins to have its roof installed.
 If the factory could build only one car at a time, it would take about 1 minute to build each car.
 By using the pipeline, the factory outputs subsequent cars every 30 seconds, after the first car is assembled.

 Meet the LEGO designer